maolro/raldamain/en/rules/ranks/Bloodlines/plantilla boreal.md

 ## Rank I

-You gain 1 resistance to physical damage.
+You gain resistance 1 to physical damage.

 <u>Cold Adaptation:</u> You suffer no ill effects from being in an area of extreme cold and have resistance to cold damage equal to your rank.
-You are especially vulnerable to fire damage, which does +2 base damage.
+You are especially vulnerable to fire damage, which deals +2 damage against you.

 <u>Icy touch:</u> Your touch is supernaturally cold.
-You unlock [ice elementalism](https://raldamain.com/rules/Rangos/Elementalismo/magia%20de%20hielo.html) and can freeze 5 feet of water as a bonus action usable once per turn.
+You unlock [ice magic](https://raldamain.com/rules/Rangos/Elementalismo/magia%20de%20hielo.html) and can freeze 5 feet of water as a bonus action once per turn.
 When you hit a metal object with your ice elemental attack, it becomes supernaturally cold.
 An object thus chilled does 1 cold damage to its wearer per turn until it warms up.

 ## Rank II